d-dovale/Sudoku/README.md

 # Sudoku

-Pygame GUI based Sudoku game
+Pygame GUI based Sudoku game for my COP3502C class

+# What I Learned

+* Learned how to use pygame